YantraVision/CameraLinkVisionKit_microZED/camera_config_uart/Readme.txt

  CameraLinkVisionKit : camera_config_app

- This code is for configure the camera via uart.
+ This App is for configure the camera via uart.
  You can configure the multiple parameters of the camera.
  All implementation in the python.